-The journey through the actions of locked recoil driven pistols begins on the “is that really locked?” end of the spectrum, with the inertia locked system of the Benelli B76 and related models.
+The journey through the actions of locked recoil driven pistols begins on the “is that really locked?” end of the spectrum, with the inertia locked system of the Benelli B series of pistols.
 In fact, these guns are most commonly identified as delayed systems, which does also hold some valid points.
-The author has actually owned one of these guns for a short time (before a defect in the frame sadly rendered it totaled), and would best compare it to a 1980s Italian sports car – a sleek, smooth, and stylish design covering a series of esoteric features that result in simultaneous genius and insanity (for instance, the gun boasts an elegant loaded chamber indicator… that can only be viewed by looking directly down the slide from the muzzle end…).
+These guns would best compare it to a 1980s Italian sports car – a sleek, smooth, and stylish design covering a series of esoteric features that result in simultaneous genius and insanity (for instance, the gun boasts an elegant loaded chamber indicator… that can only be viewed by looking directly down the slide from the muzzle end…).
 But the author digresses…

 When at rest, the recoil spring brings the slide and interlocked rear block fully forward; however, the breechface isn’t machined into the slide, and instead the slide presses a semi-free-floating bolt forward and into battery against the fixed barrel, which is integral to the frame.
-The rear of the bolt includes a flapper lever, that when in battery becomes wedged into the rear of the slide; this in turn cams the rear of the bolt down and wedges it into an angled locking surface in the frame.
-At the point of firing, recoil energy attempts to blow the bolt rearward, but the bolt is already locked down into the frame by virtue of the camming action of the lever.
-Since it is wedged in place, the energy transfers partly through the locking surface and into the frame and shooters hand, and partly through the lever and into the slide.
-Once enough energy has transferred into the slide to overcome its inertia and the recoil spring, it begins to move rearward.
-At this point, the wedging action against the bolt is relieved, and a groove in the “ceiling” of the slide picks up an extension on the top of the bolt to ensure it is pulled up out of the frame’s locking shoulder, and drawn rearward with the slide.
+The rear of the bolt includes a flapper lever, that when in battery becomes wedged into the rear of the slide; this in turn cams the rear of the bolt down aligning it with an angled locking surface in the frame.
+At the point of firing, recoil energy attempts to blow the bolt rearward, and does so for the space of about a millimeter, before the bolt becomes tenuously locked down into the frame by virtue of the downward camming action of the lever.
+As the lever wedges the bolt down, it also presses rearward on the slide.
+Inertia is transferred into the slide which begins to move on its own.
+Once the slide begins to move, the downward wedging force from the lever is relieved, and the bolt is allowed to slide up and out of lock with the frame to keep cycling.
+If the remaining recoil force of the round weren’t enough to fully drive the bolt back, a groove on the “ceiling” of the slide will pick up an extension on top of the bolt on its way past, thus ensuring the bolt is drawn fully to the rear.

-The outstanding question that the internet video commentary on the gun has left the author in wonder about, has to do with the hesitation period between when the gun actually locks and unlocks.
+The outstanding question that the internet video commentary on the gun had left the author in wonder about, has to do with the hesitation period between when the gun actually locks and unlocks.
 During this phase the rear of the case is presumably partially withdrawn from the chamber.
-Does this, as some have suggested allow some gas and pressure to vent around the case and into the action similar to slowly cracking open a bottle of pop (or soda or coke or whatever the reader may call it) and allowing the excess carbonation to bleed off safely?
-Or does the pressure keep the casing form fitted to the chamber, avoiding a case rupture by simply slowing the initial opening via the blow back style mechanics?
-And how does this compare to the very svelte prototype Remington M53 .45acp version on display in the Springfield, Missouri NRA Museum?
-More research may be needed… again, funds will be accepted.
+Does this, as some have suggested allow some gas and pressure to vent around the case and into the action, or does the pressure keep the casing form fitted to the chamber sealing the gasses in?
+Limited testing by the author with a piece of paper held near the ejection port would seem to indicate that the latter is true, though not definitive.

 Of the plethora of semi-automatic handguns that have been designed and marketed, they virtually all have one thing in common: they feed from a magazine through a single chamber that cycles open and closed during operation.
 But a notable exception to this are semi-automatic guns with multiple chambers… six chambers, in fact… semi-automatic revolvers.

 The author is aware of two examples of these.
-The British Webley-Fosbery is the earlier example from the early 1900s, with the Italian Mateba 6 Unica being far more recent and apparently available again at the time of this writing.
+The British Webley-Fosbery is the earlier example from the very early 1900s, with the Italian Mateba 6 Unica being far more recent.
 Both guns work in essentially the same fashion, splitting the frame into upper and lower portions, with the upper reciprocating against a recoil spring over top of the lower.
 As the opposing recoil and spring forces cycle the barrel, cylinder, and upper frame back and forth, their interaction with the comparatively immobile lower frame ratchets the cylinder to the next position and re-cocks the hammer for the next single action shot.
 The Webley accomplishes this via a zig-zag cam track carved on the exterior of the cylinder, while the Mateba utilizes a more common pawl design to rotate the cylinder from the rear.

 The question here is where these anomalies fit into the phylogenetic tree.
 Revolvers do technically keep the chamber, barrel, and breechface locked together in alignment throughout all of firing.
 The automatic rotation of the cylinder (the action making them semi-automatic) is facilitated by the normal force of the lower frame, thus further meeting the previous definitions for locking set above.
 And finally, the cycling (rotation) of the action (cylinder) is driven by recoil energy.
 These three things, while unconventionally combined, would seem to appropriately place these handguns here in the lineup.